 You will need to register to access the Developer Center

-M300 Smart glasses FAQ
+M-Series smart glasses FAQ

 No, SG Manager only supports the M100 at this time.